 SGPP Freshmen Agreements

-SGPP Agreements are for freshman students attending orientation.
-These forms are completed at orientation only.
+SGPP Agreements are for freshman students attending orientation - these forms are completed by incoming freshman and transfer students only.

 - Criminal Justice Studies Freshman Agreement